(Please see further down this page for our Covid procedures)

-You sit or lay on a special adjustable table for treatment and a range of different techniques are used, such as stretching, massaging, manipulating your spine and joints, applying pressure or getting you to push back against the therapist.
+Your osteopath will use a range of different techniques in your treatment, such as stretching, massaging, manipulating your spine and joints, applying pressure or getting you to push back against the therapist.
 This helps your body recover from strains, injury, wear and tear and other problems.
 When joints are manipulated they sometimes click – this isn’t things being “put back in place” but bubbles forming when the joint is stretched.
 It’s a bit like the sound when a bottle of wine or jar of jam is opened and it isn’t painful but might surprise you the first time you hear it!

 Patients come to osteopaths for a wide range of problems: